 Column (f) in Table 5 reports the business cycle statistics of the model with full labor mobility across the production sectors.
-In this version of the model, we assume that labor hours are perfect substitutes by setting the labor supply parameters ε_p and ε_i to zero.
-A version with full labor mobility generates excessive volatility in residential loans, consumption and investment, and attenuates the volatility of total hours.
+In this version of the model, we assume that labor hours are perfect substitutes by setting the labor supply parameters $\epsilon_p$ and $\epsilon_i$ to zero.
+A version with full labor mobility exacerbates the volatility in residential investment and GDP, and attenuates the volatility in consumption, nonresidential investment, house prices, inflation and financial variables.
 The underlying reason is quite straightforward.
 With perfect labor mobility, households are more likely to substitute hours between the non-construction and construction sectors, exacerbating the fluctuations of hours in these sectors.
-Consequently, the volatility in nonresidential investment and residential investment rises, and so does the volatility in consumption and residential loans.
-In addition, a decrease in the volatility of total hours is primarily attributed to the perfect substitution between the two types of labor.
-A larger part of the increase in hours in a sector arises from a decrease in hours in another sector, vice-versa, and thus, the fluctuations in total hours would be smaller, relative to that in the baseline model.
+Since households would like to substitute hours towards the construction sector away from the non-construction sector in response to a large housing demand shock, the volatility of hours in the construction sector rises, and thus the volatility in residential investment and GDP.
+Moreover, the model with perfect labor mobility reproduces a larger procyclicality of residential investment, and a smaller procyclicality of nonresidential investment, relative to that in the baseline model.
+Recall that a positive housing demand shock would crowd out nonresidential investment, and in this way, residential investment rises and nonresidential investment falls.
+In the presence of perfect labor mobility, hours are more likely to shift to the construction sector, and consequently, the procyclicality of residential investment is raised, while the procyclicality of nonresidential investment is lowered.

 Column (g) in Table 5 reports the business cycle statistics of the model with homogenous labor preferences.
 Recall that in the baseline model we assume that the two types of households differ in their labor supply parameters, reflecting the heterogenous labor supplied to a particular non-financial sector across households.
-We now constrain η and ε to be the same across the two types of households in order to investigate the role of the homogenous labor preferences in accounting for several key properties of the business cycles.
-The business cycle statistics reproduced by the version with homogenous labor preferences are virtually similar to that in the baseline model.
+We now constrain $\eta$ and $\epsilon$ to be the same across the two types of households in order to investigate the role of the homogenous labor preferences in accounting for several key properties of the business cycles.
+The business cycle statistics reproduced by the version with homogenous labor preferences are essentially unchanged, relative to that in the baseline model.
 Accordingly, the restriction of homogenous labor preferences does not matter for the simulated statistics of the business cycles.

-7. Conclusion
+7 Conclusion

 In this paper, we develop and estimate a DSGE model with housing and banking to address several important questions related to the China's business cycles: Do the business cycle models with housing and banking better account for the volatility and cyclicality of macroeconomic variables in the China's business cycles?
 What are the main driving forces of the China's business cycles?
 We show that the estimated model fits the data very well, when it allows for an interaction between housing and banking.
-Capital quality, non-housing technology, housing demand and supply, LTV and labor supply shocks are the main driving forces of the China's business cycles.
-Of the variations in all variables being concerned at business cycle frequencies.
+Capital quality, non-housing technology, housing demand and supply, LTV and labor supply shocks are the main driving forces of the China's business cycles, accounting for approximately 90 percent of the variations in most macroeconomic variables at business cycle frequencies.
 Of them, the contributions of financial and housing shocks (capital quality shocks, housing demand shocks and LTV shocks) to the fluctuations in the China's business cycles are particularly large, suggesting that these shocks are at the core of the China's business cycles in the past two decades.